 If you seek blood aid and are permitted to, I think you should visit.

 Beast hunting is noble work.

 But for all their eccentricities, the Executioners are themselves part of the Healing Church.
-While Alfred admits to not being apprised to its internal affairs as a hunter, his back still hangs the cloth identifying church affiliation.
-The name “Execution Unit” (処刑隊) also gives the impression of a specialized group of hunters among the larger church forces.
+While Alfred admits to not being apprised to its internal affairs as a hunter, his back still hangs the cloth identifying Church affiliation.
+The name “Execution Unit” (処刑隊) also gives the impression of a specialized group of hunters among the larger Church forces.
 At the same time, they possess their own workshop like the rogue Powder Kegs.
-This makes the covenant function more as a religious order, subordinate to the church yet technically still run independently.
-Indeed, Radiance was selected from among the “lost” runes according to its Japanese description, the church otherwise only ever employing it in the cathedral’s star-viewing clocktower.
+This makes the covenant function more as a religious order, subordinate to the Church yet technically still run independently.
+Indeed, Radiance was selected from among the “lost” runes according to its Japanese description, the Church otherwise only ever known to employ it in the cathedral’s star-viewing clocktower.
 Logarius evidently wanted to focus on an aspect of the arcane which the blood ministers had previously disregarded.

 One of the Karel runes which phoneticize inhuman voices.
 That which was selected from one of the lost runes and given the meaning of “radiance” has been used in the Logarius-led Execution Unit covenant.

 The Execution Unit’s enemy are the “corrupted bloodkin”.
 They are blood hunters who serve the Undead Queen Annalise, so you probably won’t be able to cooperate with them or the like, no matter the reason.